 While you may be able to minimize social engineering scams and intrusion attempts by carefully vetting incoming emails and contact attempts, malware is a different story.
 As we’ve mentioned previously, most malware is autonomous and travels the web in search of the next website with a vulnerability.
 You won’t know that malware has targeted your online marketplace until it’s too late and the damage has already been done.

-This can be avoided entirely by integrating antivirus and malware protection tools such as Norton and Avast to name a few.
+This can be avoided entirely by integrating antivirus solutions designed for Android, iOS, Windows, iPhones, and more, such as Norton and Avast, to name a few.
 These platforms can be custom-set to look for incoming cyber attacks and to update their databases regularly.
 Once the protection is in place, both you and your stakeholders will have a safer, more reliable e-commerce platform to work with.

 Inform Stakeholders of Essential Safety Steps